fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/custom-range-selector.md

 heading: Custom Range Selector
 ---

-A custom range selector is an extension which allows you to set the **from** and **to** date/time.
-It is useful when you already know the exact start and end date/time for which you want to see the data.
-The custom range selector appears on the top-right corner of the chart canvas.

-A custom range selector appears as shown in the image below:
+A custom range selector is an extension, which allows you to set the **From** and **To** date/time.
+It is useful when you already know the exact start and end date/time, for which you want to see the data.
+The custom range selector appears on the top-right corner of the chart canvas, as shown in the image below:

 <img src="{% site.BASE_URL %}/images/fusiontime-component-custom-range-selector.png" alt="Custom Range Selector" width="700" height="420">

-## Set custom date and time
+## Set Custom Date and Time

 To set the custom date and time follow the steps below: